appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 ```

 ## 15. RadioButton
 **Description/Summary**: Allows single selection from a group of options in forms.
-Typically used in a RadioGroup for mutual exclusivity[26][27].
+Typically used in a RadioGroup for mutual exclusivity.

 **Sample Kotlin Code**:
 ```kotlin